turingschool/front-end-curriculum/projects/module-1/hello-worlds.md

 1. Fork the repository found here: [https://github.com/turingschool-examples/hello-worlds-boilerplate/](https://github.com/turingschool-examples/hello-worlds-boilerplate/).
 2. Clone down your new, forked repo.
 While cloning, name it what you want your project to be named, should not include "boilerplate". `git clone <url> <newNameYouWantItToHave>`
+3. Everyone should clone down this repo and follow the rest of the steps, too.
-3. `cd` into the repository
+4. `cd` into the repository
-4. Open it in your text editor
+5. Open it in your text editor
-5. View the project in the browser by running `open index.html` in your terminal
+6. View the project in the browser by running `open index.html` in your terminal
-6. Add all project partners and your assigned instructor as collaborators on the repository
+7. Add all project partners and your assigned instructor as collaborators on the repository

 Then, as a team: